teleport-network/teleport-documents/developer/2Integration Guide (Testnet)/2DataType.md

 ```

-Here is a diagram to explain the MulticallData Structure.
+The diagram below outlines the MulticallData Structure.

 ![MultiCall Data Struture](./MultiData.png)

-In the functions list, you can specify how many actions in want to include in this Multicall.
-(We would possibly limit this to 1 RCC and 1 Transfer max).
+In the functions list, the number of actions to be included in the Multicall can be specified.
+(This may possibly be limited to 1 RCC and 1 Transfer max).

 0 means Transfer action and 1 means RCC action.

 The data list should be filled with the corresponding data type (MulticallDataType.TransferData/RCCData).

-Now you have the Data, you can use the data as a parameter to Invoke the XIBC application Contract.
+Now that you have the Data, you can use the data as a parameter to Invoke the XIBC application Contract.